cchdo/cruise_report_2022_p02e/rosette.rst

 Every 20 stations, the transmissometer windows were cleaned and on deck blocked and un-blocked voltage readings were recorded prior to the cast.
 The transmissometer was also calibrated before the start and after the end of science operations.

+"Dark" bio casts were performed periodically, where the fluorometer sensor face was covered with black electrical tape.
+Dark casts allowed for background noise to be measured as function of depth, since the fluorometer would not measure any signal.

 Logs
 ----